"This an exhibit you might be interested in

 “Richard, and yours?”
 I asked.

-Walter was juiced and clearly longed for attention.
+Walter was juiced and badly needed some strokes.

 Not so easy, I guess, having had fifteen minutes of fame.